rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 | 6 | &Heap+8KB    | 4KB  | Varies[^3]          | R/W               | Heap region 2                                                |
 | 7 | &Heap+12KB   | 4KB  | Varies[^3]          | R/W               | Heap region 3                                                |

-**Table 1.** MPU Region Configutation.
+<a name="table1">**Table 1.**</a> MPU Region Configutation.
 Some aspects of the configuration may change at runtime depending on the current task.
 See footnotes for more information.

 [^2]: None if current task belongs to a loaded process.
 R/W if task compiled with OS.
 [^3]: R/W if current task belongs to a loaded process.
 None if task compiled with OS.